ggmini/ACCTools/README.md

 # ACCTools

-Collection of ACC Tools using Shared Memory
-Using Code from rsys-dev/accsharedmemory
+Collection of ACC Tools using Shared Memory<br>Using Code from rsys-dev/accsharedmemory